Blue Badge Scheme

 How will we use your data?

-This authority is under a duty to protect the public funds it administers, and to this end may use the information you have provided on this form for the prevention and detection of fraud.
+This authority is under a duty to protect the public funds it administers, and to this end may use the information you have provided to us for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
-For further information, see Trafford Council’s Level 2 Fair Processing Notice, or contact Trafford Council’s Audit & Assurance Section on (0161) 912 1275.